mvadari/XRPL-Standards/xls-transaction-auth.md

 }
 ```

-_Note: the weird format of `Permissions`, with needing an internal object, is due to peculiarities in the [XRPL's Binary Format](https://xrpl.org/docs/references/protocol/binary-format)._
+_Note: the weird format of `Permissions`, with needing an internal object, is due to peculiarities in the [XRPL's Binary Format](https://xrpl.org/docs/references/protocol/binary-format).
+It can be cleaned up/simplified in tooling._

 ### 5.2. `TransactionAuth` Object